 "A scientist claims to have maps to large parts of the galaxy.
 And offers the crew a map to get to their respective homes.
 In exchange for the map, he wants some genetic material, he wants Pilot's arm.
 How far is the crew willing to go to get back home?"

-On this day in 1999, Thunderstone aired "Tau's New Weapon."
+On this day in 1999 (in Australia), Thunderstone aired "Tau's New Weapon."
 This served as the nineteenth episode of the program's first season, and here's the plot summary that's provided by TV.com:

 "After deactivating the electro-nets, Noah, Becky and the Nomads decide to visit the Sandtribers.
 Tao gets permission from the Shadow Master to unleash a new weapon against the Nomads and animals of Haven."